Invasive species—like zebra mussels and round gobies—have forever damaged the Great Lakes. We're working to keep new ones out.

 More than a century ago, Chicago undertook a massive engineering feat: the reversal of the Chicago River.
 But it had unintended consequences that are being felt today.

 The man-made Chicago canal connects the Mississippi River to the Great Lakes.
-It allows invasive species, like Asian carp to move between the Great Lakes and the Mississippi River basin.
+It allows invasive species—like invasive carp—to move between the Great Lakes and the Mississippi River basin.

-Asian carp are voracious filter feeders, eating between 20-40% of their body weight in a day.
-Asian carp spawn multiple times per year, making them a threat to native species.
+Invasive silver and bighead carp are voracious filter feeders, eating between 20-40% of their body weight in a day.
+Invasive carp spawn multiple times per year, making them a threat to native species.

 The carp are steadily spreading up waterways in Illinois, toward Chicago and Lake Michigan.
-Asian carp DNA has been found in the Chicago River in downtown Chicago.
-Currently the last line of defense is an electric barrier, which according to lab tests, may not be effective at deterring small Asian carp.
+Invasive carp DNA has been found in the Chicago River in downtown Chicago.
+Currently the last line of defense is an electric barrier, which according to lab tests, may not be effective at deterring small invasive carp.
 Barges can also pull fish through the electric barrier.

 We’re pushing for a long-term permanent solution to prevent the movement of aquatic invasive species between the Great Lakes from the Mississippi River basin.
 And, we’re also advocating for improved short term solutions.